HOW TO Create a Design Sketch of a Total Concept

 Design Sketch.

-A design is a plan of how to build a structure.
+A design is a plan for building a structure.
 A design sketch is a graphical sketched representation of a design plan.

-A design sketch, see example figure, is a visualization showing the total concept or architecture of a structure.
+A design sketch, see example figure, is a visualization showing a structure's total concept or architecture.

 Structure of the Design Sketch